Skip to main content

 yaml

-For a data analysis thread, you would specify [data-analysis, visualization] in agent.skills, but still define all available skills in the skills: section above.
+For a data analysis thread, you would specify [data-analysis, visualization] in agent.skills or in a start-thread block's skills field.

 Display Mode Strategy